 SharePoint migration best practices with Rencore

 Many organizations live in fear of a content migration until they realize there are external parties that can relieve much of the burden.
 They can help you plan and prepare, help organize your content at both the source and destination, and minimize risk to make the process much easier.
 At Rencore, we developed a tool that can create your migration roadmap within a day.
-Rencore Migration optimizes migration project planning with a tool-based, automated farm inventory, assessment of technologies, and an action plan determining what should be migrated – here’s how:
+Rencore Migration optimizes migration project planning with a tool-based, automated farm inventory, assessment of technologies, SharePoint migration best practices, and an action plan determining what should be migrated – here’s how:

 Rencore Migration performs and an automated inventory of your SharePoint environment.
 It discovers applications ranging from scripts, forms, and workflows to applications built by professional developers.
 You are then provided with a comprehensive summary, including complexity, dependencies and expected effort to migrate to SharePoint, so you can plan next steps.